NextCyber/nextcyber-vulnhub/README_EN.md

 **NextCyber VulnHub** is a curated collection of CVE vulnerability reproduction documents, maintained by the [NextCyber Platform](https://www.nextcyber.cn) team.

-> 🎯 **Designed for beginners** — every document is written to be readable, learnable, and hands-on.
+> 🎯 **Designed for beginners** — every document is written to be clear, well-structured, and hands-on.

 Each reproduction document includes:

-- ✅ Vulnerability background and affected scope
+- ✅ Vulnerability background and impact scope
 - ✅ Step-by-step lab environment setup
 - ✅ Complete reproduction walkthrough (screenshots + commands)
 - ✅ Remediation advice and defensive measures
-- ✅ Companion lab link (practice online at NextCyber Platform)
+- ✅ Companion hands-on lab available on the NextCyber Platform

 ---